 The Ethics, Nominating and Corporate Governance Committee of the Board of Directors is responsible for identifying, reviewing and evaluating candidates to serve as our directors (consistent with criteria approved by the Board), reviewing and evaluating incumbent directors, recommending to the Board for selection candidates for election to the Board of Directors, making recommendations to the Board regarding the membership of the committees of the Board, assessing the performance of the Board, and developing our corporate governance principles.
-Our Ethics, Nominating and Corporate Governance Committee charter can be found on our website at www.gladstonecapital.com.
+Our Ethics, Nominating and Corporate Governance Committee is comprised of Messrs.
+Adelgren